Janusz Korwin-Mikke: Views

-Allegations of sexism

 In 1991 Korwin-Mikke published his guidebook for men, "Father's Vademecum", in which he wrote many pieces of advice that have been recognized as highly controversial and sexist, such as "If you cannot resolve conflict with your wife in any way, if you cannot convince her, then, unfortunately, you have to use physical force."

 He believes that women are, on average, less intelligent than men, citing chess results to back up his claims.
 He has cited Margaret Thatcher as his political model.
-He stated that the difference between rape and consensual sex is very subtle, even going as far as saying that "Were you to understand woman's nature, sir, you would know that there is an element of rape in every sexual intercourse".
-He further claimed that: "there is a hypothesis that the attitudes of men are passed to women they sleep with".
+He stated that the difference between rape and consensual sex is very subtle, even going so far as to say, "Were you to understand woman's nature, sir, you would know that there is an element of rape in every sexual intercourse".
+He further claimed that "there is a hypothesis that the attitudes of men are passed to women they sleep with".
+He also said: "I am against voting rights for women.
+This is biology.
+A woman at the age of 55, when estrogen stops working, reaches the age when she can finally vote."

 On 1 March 2017, Korwin-Mikke sparked controversy by stating that women were paid less than their male counterparts on average due to them being "smaller, weaker and less intelligent", during a debate in the EP regarding the gender pay gap.
 Two days later, Korwin-Mikke made further comments stating that there was a stereotype that "women have the same intellectual potential as men” and it “must be destroyed because it is not true.”

 The situations described above, that took place in the gender pay gap debate, culminated in a court hearing.
 On 31 May 2018 European General Court in the Case T‑352/17 Korwin-Mikke v Parliament lifted sanctions from 14 March 2017 imposed on Korwin Mikke by the President of the Parliament, under which he was suspended for ten days from the plenary sessions of the EP.
 The Court in Case T-352/17 described interpretation of the provisions of the Rules of Procedure made by the President of the European Parliament and the Bureau of the Parliament, which was the basis for imposing sanctions on Korwin-Mikke, as leading to "an arbitrary restriction of the freedom of expression of MEPs".

 In 2020, a Polish court overturned a rape conviction because while the victim stated it was non-consensual, she did not scream.
 Korwin-Mikke was one of the few voices supporting the ruling, saying on Twitter, "If they don’t scream, it shows they want it," and "This criterion has worked for 6,000 years," drawing criticism.